eegg/school-policies-and-procedures/src/key-persons.rst

 ----------

 Assigning a Key Person
 ^^^^^^^^^^^^^^^^^^^^^^

-Before the child begins their first day, they shall be entered on the `Key Person List`_, with the Key Person marked as *temporary*, and chosen as the first result when potential Key Persons are ordered as follows:
+Before the child begins their first day, they shall be entered on the `Key Person List`_.

-* Order ascending by
-  number of sessions in which
-  the child would not have their Key Person present
+Their Key Person is chosen to minimize the number of sessions in which the child will not have their Key Person present.

-* Key persons are assigned on a temporay basis for the first 6-7 weeks that the child attends.
-After this period the key person is subject to change and is dependent upon the bonds and attachements formed by the child and staff to child ratios.
+The child's Key Person is subject to change within the first 7 weeks, depending on the attachments formed by the child.

 Reshuffling Key Persons